Please note: Information on this page relates to the 2014 academic year unless otherwise specified.

 The Bachelor of Science (BSc) major in Computer Science is a comprehensive introduction to the concepts, techniques, theory and tools of Computer Science.
 A major in Computer Science from Victoria - a recognised pioneer in Internet technology in New Zealand - is an entree to exciting, innovative, and rewarding work anywhere in the world.

-Victoria University also offers a Bachelor of Engineering with Honours BE(Hons) in Software Engineering and Network Engineering.
+Victoria University also offers a Bachelor of Engineering with Honours BE(Hons) in Software Engineering, Network Engineering and Electronic and Computer Systems Engineering.

 BSc major requirements